-So, when Anna came home asking what I would do if she was gone for 100 days I took a deep breath and said, “I would miss you terribly and that probably won’t happen.”
+So, when Anna came home asking what I would do if she was gone for 100 days I took a deep breath and said, “that will never happen because my heart would ache without you.”
 Maybe not the right thing to say but I couldn’t imagine her being gone for that long.
-I also was very curious of why she was asking, did she want to live with her dad?
-So I asked her why she wanted to know.
-With a little smirk on her face she said, “just wondering, I would never be able to be away from you either for 100 days.”
+I was very curious and asked her why she wanted to know.
+With a little smirk on her face, she said, “just wondering, I would never be able to be away from you either for 100 days.”

 Today I am thinking about that little smirk on Anna’s face, testing me and wondering what my response would be.
 I’m thinking about the advise I got from a wise friend so many years ago.
 I’m thinking about my independent little girl who could be away from her Mama.
 I’m thinking about how my heart would hurt sometimes when she was away and the peace that would fill it knowing she was her own person.
 I’m thinking about and cherishing the amazing hug I would always receive after being apart for any length of time.

 Today marks 100 days that Anna and Abigail have been in Heaven.
 In a million years I would have never thought I could be away from my girls for this long.
 Knowing that both of my girls are independent, strong, confident and courageous helps me know that they are okay in Heaven without their mama.
 They are my role models now and I can only hope that I can be as independent, strong, confident and courageous as them for the rest of my days here on earth.

 And I was right, my heart does ache.